streetturtle/streetturtle.github.io/_posts/2015-09-30-simple-dnd.markdown

 </div>
 {% endhighlight html %}

-Which will by default looks following way:
+Which will look like following way by default:

 <div>
  <form>